Our process

 There is a clear role for the College, employers and other agencies which have different legal powers.
 RACS:

-- Provides support to people who raise concerns and complaints, and those who are subject to them.
+- Provides support to people who raise enquiries, concerns and complaints, and those who are subject to them.

 - Focuses on helping build a culture of respect, including in our handling of concerns about bullying, discrimination and sexual harassment.